AndersonCSM/CalculoNumerico/README.md

 ## About
-repository focused on implementations of algorithms studied in the Numerical Calculus discipline.
+Repository focused on implementations of algorithms studied in the Numerical Calculus discipline.

 Numerical Calculus is an area of ​​mathematics that deals with the formulation and implementation of algorithms to solve mathematical problems through numerical methods.
 It is fundamental knowledge for several areas of science and engineering, dealing with problems that cannot be solved analytically.